sirgalleto/crypto-notifier/README.md

 ## Customization

-You can configure the available values to notify in `index.js:8` and the time in _ms_ to update in `index.js:7`.
+You can configure the available currencies to notify in `index.js:12` and the time in _ms_ to update in `index.js:11`.